jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

          	<iframe src="filter-markers.html" title="Map"></iframe>
 	```

+3. To customize the template, you'll need to find the locate and edit various text blocks in VersitileLayout.html
 - Change the title so it relates to the map
 - Add some desctiptive text about the map to the sidebar
 - Add some descriptive text to the content panel